 Following a car accident with a truck, you will most likely experience physical and psychological injuries that may linger for the rest of your life.
 Despite these injuries, the moments immediately after the accident are very important for your health and those of others, but also to determine whether you will get compensated and to determine if it is you or the truck driver who will be found to be at fault.
-So, what should you do after the accident?
+So, what should you do after a truck accident?

 Get out of harm’s way